lockss/lockss-rtd-manual/docs/installing/running.rst

          [ERROR] Unexpected number of K3s nodes

       If the K3s node is newly installed, it may simply be that there has not yet been enough time for it to come up; you can re-run this phase with ``scripts/install-lockss --test-k3s`` (or ``scripts/install-lockss -K``) to retry.

       Contact us (:email:`lockss-support@lockss.org`) for troubleshooting if necessary.

-   .. dropdown:: Problems with DNS
+   .. dropdown:: Problems with K3s DNS infrastructure
-      :name: running-dns
+      :name: running-dns-infranstructure
       :icon: x-circle-fill
       :animate: fade-in-slide-down

-      If the K3s node's DNS environment is not working properly, you may see one of these errors:
+      If the K3s node's DNS infrastructure does not come up properly, you may see one of these errors:

       .. code-block:: text